yujiri8/yujiri.xyz/README.md

 Deploy the DNS TXT record and then the file as requested.
 Test that each are available before telling certbot to proceed.

+# DDLC mod downloads

+The website hosts the [MC's Revenge](https://yujiri.xyz/works/mc_revenge/) and [Return To The Portrait](https://yujiri.xyz/works/return_to_the_portrait/) downloads, but the repository doesn't include them.
+The downloads should be placed in their folders under `works/`, where they're gitignored.

 # Dev subdomain

 `dev.yujiri.xyz` is set up by installing a separate copy of the repository in `~/dev`.
 Nginx's config serves the dev subdomain from `~/devhtml`.
 The command to run the dev API server:

-`p ~/dev/srv/srv/main.py --db dev --socket /tmp/uvicon-dev.sock`
+`python3.7 ~/dev/srv/srv/main.py --db dev --socket /tmp/uvicon-dev.sock`

 # Markdown problems